tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/redshift-cluster-should-be-encrypted-at-transit.md

-# AWS Redshift Cluster should have the publicly_accessable attribute set to false
+# AWS Redshift Cluster should have the require_ssl parameter in the AWS Redshift Parameter Group set to true

 | Provider            | Category  |
 | ------------------- | --------  |